-We are delighted that we will soon be able to welcome you to the Engadin.
+We are delighted that we will finally be able to welcome you to the Engadin.
 To smooth your journey here, we have put together a few pieces of important information for you.
 Have a good journey – we look forward to seeing you!

 Our mountain passes …

 … promise a sensational motoring experience.
 Even people who have lived in the Engadin for years enjoy a thrill every time they drive over the Ofen Pass, Julier Pass or Maloja Pass (open year-round) or the Albula Pass or Flüela Pass (closed in winter).
 But as you enjoy the glorious views, do remember to pay careful attention to the road and other users.

 In heavy snow, only vehicles with four-wheel drive or equipped with chains are permitted on the pass roads.